qlik-oss/sn-map/README.md

 ### Layers

+- Area layer: An area layer presents areas on a map, such as countries or states.
+With polygon geometry loaded into a field, it can present any custom area.
 - Point layer: A point layer overlays individual locations on a map, representing them with shapes.
 - Geodata layer: A geodata layer enables you to display a custom base map for your map visualization.